 The Online Business world is evolving as we speak.
 The best way to become better at what we do is to keep ourselves thoroughly informed and up-to-date.

-So, I would suggest that you take some time off to read a little something everyday.
-Apart from reading newsletters from my favorite bloggers, I also make time to read a Business Book every week.
+So, I would suggest that you take some time off to read a little something every day.
+Apart from reading newsletters from my favourite bloggers, I also make time to read a Business Book every week.